-Public access to government information is essential for full participation in our democracy.
+Public access to government records and meetings is essential for full participation in our democracy.
 A free flow of information allows citizens to use their free speech rights to hold government accountable.

 Fortunately, Texans have strong state laws that allow access to information.
-Most notable are the Texas Public Information Act and the Texas Open Meetings Act.
+Most notable are the Texas Public Information Act and the Texas Open Meetings Act, which were enacted or strengthened amid an outcry for reform after the Sharpstown stock fraud scandal that swept through state government in the early 1970s.
 Other state laws and the Texas Constitution govern citizen access to courtrooms and judicial records.
 The Reporter's Privilege law assists journalists and whistleblowers who may divulge critical government information.

-This Guide to Texas Open Records and Open Meetings Laws provides highlights of these public access laws.
-It is intended to be a user-friendly resource for everyone.
-For more details and related articles, go to the FOI Foundation of Texas website at www.foift.org.
+This Guide to Texas Open Records and Open Meetings Laws, 2020 edition, provides highlights of these public access laws.
+It is intended to be a concise, user-friendly informational resource for everyone.
+For more details, related articles, and links, go to the FOI Foundation of Texas website at www.foift.org, where you also can learn about the education and outreach programs of our non-profit organization.
+At the federal level, FOIA. gov provides extensive details and how-to information on the Freedom of Information Act, which governs federal records.